zupzup/minions-tinder/README.md

-# React Inspiration
+# Minions Tinder

-A react-based implementation of the inspiration feature
+A react-based implementation of tinder for minions

 ## TODO